patriciogonzalezvivo/openVis16/01-how_I_am.md

 Note:
 also you can follow us at @mapzen
 So... all that maps that I just show are made with shaders.

+--

+# I ♥

+##GLSL

+Note:
+All this work that I show have one or another way shaders I love them